-Appendix "A" provides information about all clinical centers, major affiliated hospitals and limited affiliated hospitals in the US.
+The link below provides information about all clinical centers, major affiliated hospitals and limited affiliated hospitals in the US.
 Clinical training occurs exclusively on services participating in postgraduate training programs.
 Many of our affiliated hospitals and clinical centers also train medical students from UK and US medical schools.